divyadstvm/Advanced-Physical-Design-using-OpenLANE-Sky130/README.md

 <br />Standard cell design and characterization using openlane flow
 <br />CMOS Inverter Design using Magic
 <br />Magic Tool offers a very user-friendly interface for designing the different layers of the layout.
 Additionally, it features a built-in DRC check feature.

-<br />To Clone vsdstdcelldesign Folder from Github:
-<br />divyadstvm@vsd-pd-workshop-02:~/Desktop/work/tools/openlane_working_dir/openlane$ git clone https://github.com/nickson-jose/vsdstdcelldesign.git
+To Clone vsdstdcelldesign Folder from Github: divyadstvm@vsd-pd-workshop-02:~/Desktop/work/tools/openlane_working_dir/openlane$ git clone https://github.com/nickson-jose/vsdstdcelldesign.git
 <br />•	This will create "vsdstdcelldesign" directory which contain the sky130_inv.mag and from there we will do post layout simulation.
 <br />•	The technology file which is used as an input is sky130A.tech.
 <br />To Copy sky130A.tech file  to folder vsdstdcelldesign: